Bob Markley: The West Coast Pop Art Experimental Band

 Using his legal expertise, Markley quickly controlled the name and productions of the band.
 Tracks on all the band's albums, except Where's My Daddy?, had Markley listed as the primary composer, even if he took no part in any actual writing.
-Markley did write some basic compositions during the band's existence, like "1906", which fitted well into the psychedelic rock era of the late sixties.
-However, as his career with the band progressed, Markley's lyrics became more explicit in their references to underage girls.
+Markley did write some basic compositions during the band's existence, like "1906", which fit well into the psychedelic rock era of the late sixties.
 Several of his compositions were released as singles.
 Markley strived to achieve compositions equal to his bandmates', but with his sometimes disturbing lyrics, they did not sell successfully.
 Despite his lacking skills as a musician, Markley's input became key to the overall sound and style of the band.

 With the band Markley produced six albums, one of which was under the name Markley A Group.
 While Markley contributed spoken word and backing vocals, the 1966 lineup had Danny Harris playing lead guitar, Shaun Harris at bass guitar, and Michael Lloyd with rhythm guitar.
 The addition of John Ware on drums completed the group.
 Lead vocals were shared among the band members, as determined by Markley.
 After their minor FiFo Records album consisting mostly of Laughing Wind recordings, Volume One was released, Markley's influence helped the band sign to the Reprise label for three albums, and smaller independent labels for the final two releases.
 The band was able to produce a wide variety of music ranging from folk rock, to guitar-led freakbeat, and multilayered, avant-garde compositions.
 Their most acclaimed album, 1968's Volume 3: A Child's Guide to Good and Evil, has been considered a psychedelic masterpiece.

 The band's popularity as a live act came from their elaborate light shows which, according to Ware, were "the ultimate street happening for a while".
 Markley's role in the performances was restricted to tambourines and on occasions, backing vocals.
 However, the band's live performances did little to save the band from disbanding in 1970, after the album Markley A Group.